EmbryoPhenomics/embryo_segmentation/README.md

 | DeepLabV3+ | 256x256 | 95.8 | 11M | [model](https://github.com/EmbryoPhenomics/embryo_segmentation/releases/download/v0.1/DeepLabV3_lymnaea_binary.h5)
 | HRNetV2 | 256x256 | 95.9 | 9M | [model](https://github.com/EmbryoPhenomics/embryo_segmentation/releases/download/v0.1/HRNetV2_lymnaea_binary.h5)

+*If you want to reproduce the results above, simply download and extract the Lymnaea dataset included in the [v0.1](https://github.com/EmbryoPhenomics/embryo_segmentation/releases/tag/v0.1) release, and run the [`train_embryo.ipynb`](https://github.com/EmbryoPhenomics/embryo_segmentation/blob/main/train_embryo.ipynb) notebook with this data.*

 ### Lymnaea stagnalis image dataset

-Images and annotations for training are included in this repository in the release with model weights.
+Images and annotations for training are included in this repository in the release with model weights - you can download the dataset using the following [link](https://github.com/EmbryoPhenomics/embryo_segmentation/releases/download/v0.1/lymnaea_stagnalis_dataset.zip).
 Note that the images used for this dataset were captured with the [OpenVim](https://github.com/otills/openvim) phenotyping platform.